 If you just got a new iPhone, chances are you picked up the iPhone 11, the successor of the iPhone XR, the most popular device in Apple's 2018 series.
 Since the XR did so well, it's likely the iPhone 11 will too.

-If you need a longer wire, try the Jsaux USB-C to Lightning cable.
-It's 6-feet long, Apple MFi certified, and works with USB-PD fast charging bricks.
+For an even cheaper option, try the Jsaux USB-C to Lightning cable.
+It's 6-feet long, Apple MFi certified and works with USB-PD fast charging bricks.
 Also, like the cable above, it's nylon-braided.

 The second component you need is the power adapter, and that's where things can get tricky.
 Since Apple uses USB Power Delivery to provide fast charging, you need a power adapter that supports the standard.
-USB Power Delivery (or USB-PD) has come a long way, and like other fast charging methods, has different versions.
+USB Power Delivery (or USB-PD) has come a long way, and like other fast charging methods, it has different versions.
 The version the iPhone 11 supports is USB-PD 2.0 or newer.